 I have taught and continue to teach creative writing for many organisations including: The Norwich Writers Centre, City University, The Arvon Foundation, The Writers' Lab, Skyros, English PEN, First Story, and I have led and set up numerous private writing workshops and retreats in Trinidad.
 I have also been a Centre Director for The Arvon Foundation and worked for Amnesty International.

-A Stranger to Tears (in progress)
+A Stranger to Tears (under UK submission)

 The Tryst (2017)